Conaclos/eslint-config-conaclos/README.md

 ### Mods

-By default the above configurations enable both browser and node environments.
+By default the above configurations enable only functions available in both browser and node environments.

-**browser-mod** enables browser environment.
+**browser-mod** enables functions available in browser environment.

-**node-mod** enables node environment.
+**node-mod** enables functions available in node environment.

-**dist-mod** (distribution mod) is suitable for checking your distribution.
-It reports the use of console and other non-standard features.

 ## Usage